Buttigieg: ‘No Question’ Donald Trump Faked Disability To Avoid Vietnam

 — Lis Smith (@Lis_Smith) May 25, 2019

-In any case, the South Bend major hasn’t limited his criticism of Trump’s role as commander in chief to the bone spur controversy.
-Buttigieg also criticized the president for considering the pardon of multiple service members who have been accused or convicted of war crimes, as Inquisitr has covered.
+In any case, the South Bend mayor hasn’t limited his criticism of Trump’s role as commander in chief to the bone spur controversy.
+Buttigieg also criticized the president for considering the pardon of multiple service members who have been accused or convicted of war crimes, as The Inquisitr has covered.

 For example, Special Operations Chief Edward Gallagher of the Navy SEALs is preparing to stand trial on charges that he shot unarmed civilians and stabbed a prisoner to death while serving in Iraq.
 A former Blackwater contractor, Nicholas A. Slatten, was convicted of first-degree murder for a 2007 shooting of unarmed Iraqis.
 Major Mathew L. Golsteyn is an Army Green Beret who allegedly killed an unarmed Afghan in 2010.